CLFlix/KuroBot/README.md

 ## Installation

+### For developers:

 Before being able to run anything, you need to install some dependencies in order for the script to work.
 Open command prompt and navigate to this folder and run:

 ```
 pip install -r requirements.txt
 ```

+---

+### All users:

-You will also need <a href="https://github.com/Piotrekol/StreamCompanion">StreamCompanion</a> in order for `?np` and `?nppp` to work.
-These features work by taking the data StreamCompanion processes and shows you on the locally hosted json.
+You will need <a href="https://github.com/Piotrekol/StreamCompanion">StreamCompanion</a> in order for `?np` and `?nppp` to work.
+These features work by taking the data StreamCompanion processes and shows you on the locally hosted json.\
+Also create a file in the same folder as the executable called `points.json`.
+This is were all the points of all the users will be stored.
+Simply open the file once and place `{}` inside it.

 ## Account and Authorization